Open Data Hub logo

 The examples/docs directory contains information and examples for how to use each algorithm.

-Here is a performance comparison of using OSFT and SFT in the Training Hub:
+Here is a performance comparison of using OSFT, SFT, and LoRA in Training Hub.

-• Memory scaling: OSFT memory scales linearly with the unfreeze rank ratio (URR) which is a hyperparameter for OSFT that is a value between 0 and 1 representing the fraction of the matrix rank that is unfrozen and updated during fine-tuning.
+• Memory scaling: OSFT adds additional memory overhead to the model storage due to its unique matrices, roughly about 1.25-1.5x that of the normal model storage in SFT.
+However, the rest of OSFT memory scales linearly with the unfreeze rank ratio (URR).
+The URR is a hyperparameter for OSFT that is a value between 0 and 1.
+It represents the fraction of the matrix rank that is unfrozen and updated during fine-tuning.

-A rough comparison can be expressed as OSFT Memory ~ 3r times SFT Memory where r is the URR unfreeze rank ratio — the fraction of the matrix being fine-tuned.
+A rough comparison is: OSFT Memory ~ 3 x r x SFT Memory, where r is the URR unfreeze rank ratio, the fraction of the matrix being fine-tuned.
 At URR = 1/3, OSFT and SFT have similar memory usage.

 In most post-training setups, URR values below 1/3 are sufficient for learning new tasks, making OSFT notably lighter in memory.

-Distribute training jobs by using the KubeFlow Trainer Operator
+Distribute training jobs by using the Kubeflow Training Operator

-If you want to implement distributed training across multiple nodes to meet the needs of your training workloads, you can use the KubeFlow Trainer Operator (KFTO).
+If you want to implement distributed training across multiple nodes to meet the needs of your training workloads, you can use the Kubeflow Training Operator (KFTO).
 KFTO abstracts the underlying infrastructure complexity of distributed training and fine-tuning of models.
 The iterative process of fine-tuning significantly reduces the time and resources required compared to training models from scratch.

-Learn more about the KubeFlow Trainer Operator in the following Open Data Hub documentation:
+Learn more about KFTO in the following Open Data Hub documentation:

-Distributed fine-tuning with Training Hub and Kubeflow Trainer
+Distributed fine-tuning with Training Hub and Kubeflow Training Operator

-The KubeFlow Trainer Operator supports distributed fine-tuning by using Training Hub, abstracting the complexity of distributed training.
+The Kubeflow Training Operator (KFTO) supports distributed fine-tuning by using Training Hub, abstracting the complexity of distributed training.
 It seamlessly manages scaling and orchestration for you, allowing you to focus on your domain-specific fine-tuning logic by using the simplified Training Hub APIs.

-For a comprehensive tutorial on Fine Tuning with Training Hub leveraging distributed nodes with Kubeflow Trainer, follow these guided examples:
+For a comprehensive tutorial on Fine Tuning with Training Hub leveraging distributed nodes with KFTO, follow these guided examples:

 End-to-end model customization workflow